golemfactory/golem-sdk-cli/README.md

 npm link
 ```

-Now `golem-sdk` command should be available in your system.
+Now, the `golem-sdk` command should be available in your system.

 ## Features

 Golem SDK CLI is a companion tool for the [Golem SDK](https://github.com/golemfactory/golem-js).
-As such, it is being
-developed in parallel with the SDK and new features will be added as the SDK evolves or new use cases are identified.
+It is developed in parallel with the SDK, and new features are added as the SDK evolves or new use cases emerge

 If you see a feature missing or a possible Golem SDK user experience improvement we could implement, please open an issue or a pull request.